-The connections Paul makes between God's covenant with Abraham and Jesus' redemption of the Gentiles will continue to crystalize throughout our study.
-In the meantime, I simply want you to see that there are connections.
+The connections that Paul makes between God's covenant with Abraham and Jesus' redemption of the Gentiles will continue to crystalize throughout our study.
 You and I are part of the fulfillment of the promise God made to Abraham all those thousands of years ago in the desert of Haran, a promise He later affirmed in the land of Canaan.
-As we study the life of Joseph, we'll watch this promise unfold, following it all the way to our modern-day lives and beyond.